ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab10.md

 >>> car0 = cardata[0]
 ```

-*What would you write to output the year of this particular car?
+* Exercise: What would you write to output the year of this particular car?

 ## What to do with a list of integers